helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Have you ever wondered why young people take to music like fish to water?
-Maybe it's because music is fun.</h3 quote>
+<h3 quote align='center'>It has always amazed me how tax cuts don't work until they take effect.</h3 quote>

 ---